 Co-author: Nicole Barratt

 Portable electric heaters are affordable to buy and easy to use by simply plugging them into the wall.
 All electric heaters are equally efficient by converting the electricity they consume into useful heat, according to the Energy Efficiency and Conservation Authority (ECCA).
 However, choosing the right heater for your room size is essential to get the full benefit of all the heat you’re paying for.
-With so much choice available, here’s a guide on what might suit your situation best:
+With so much choice available, here’s our 2021 guide to the best electric heaters to keep you warm this winter:

 There are a range of different sizes and types of fan heaters but all have a fan that distributes the heated air.
 The bigger the fan, the better the heat distribution.
 Small fan heaters, often featuring ceramic elements, can be a good option for personal heat – such as if you are the only one in a small room.
 Oscillating tower fan heaters usually have a radiant heat source and a fan, and are designed to heat an entire room evenly.